guiweber/config/webserv/readme.md

 ## Configure Nextcloud
 - From the browser, type the address of the nextcloud server and execute `setup-nextcloud.php`
 - Follow the on-screen instructions to complete the setup.
+- Before loging in for the first time, make sure to setup the data folder and storage options correctly.